Maguids/TrafficCongestionPoliciesEffect-SimulationAndModelling/Working_manhattan/gui_flows_tutorial.md

-# Tutorial To Generate Simulations
+# Tutorial to Generate Flows for Simulations

 1. Open **netedit.exe** and start creating a network (I chose a grid to represent Manhattan, everything is easily adaptable, just gotta add or delete nodes and edges)